C.R.A.Z.Y.: Development

 Director Jean-Marc Vallée conceived of the film when he and his wife met François Boulay while staying in a cottage in the Eastern Townships, Quebec.
 Boulay told them about his childhood and four brothers, with memories Vallée found sometimes amusing and sometimes concerning.
 At Vallée's urging, Boulay later mailed Vallée a screenplay draft called Random Souvenirs of my Life based on his childhood, totaling 100 pages.
 Vallée added elements about the mother character and began shaping a song list.
 After seeing Good Will Hunting (1997), Vallée considered setting the film in Boston, but actor Michel Côté read the screenplay and persuaded Vallée that it was a fundamentally Quebec story.

 Vallée and Boulay worked on the screenplay for five years, finishing by November 2000.
 The projected budget of $8.9 million had to be reduced to $7.3 million before some sponsorship from Telefilm Canada could be secured.

 Filming

 Shooting began in April 2004, but when the project ran out of money, filming temporarily ceased in the summer.
 Michel Côté made a personal donation to restart the project.

 Sets were generally inexpensive, though the film did require a large portion of the budget for special effects.
 Art director Patrice Vermette made many decorations for the sets accurate for the periods.
-In addition to being set in Montreal, Montreal was used as a filming location.
+Much of the film was shot on-location in Montreal.
 The scenes set in Jerusalem were filmed in Essaouira, Morocco, with the sand located one kilometre from the city being employed for desert shots.